Center Special Health Care Needs

 Our programs were featured in the Wall Street Journal (August 12, 2014).

-Our Center for Special Healthcare Needs features med-peds physicians with medical director, Charmaine Wright, MD, MHSP (former University of Pennsylvania/Children’s Hospital of Philadelphia Med-Peds program director) and faculty Justin Eldridge, MD, FACP, FAAP (recipient of the 2019 Outpatient Teacher of the Year from Internal Medicine Residency Program, the 2018 Outpatient Teacher of the Year from Family Medicine Residency and 2016 Outpatient Teacher of the Year from the Pediatric Residency program), Stephanie Guarino, MD, MSHP (Christiana Care clinical lead Sickle Cell, Value Institute Scholar, Nemours lead adolescent oncology trials), Neal Emery, MD and Allen Friedland, MD, FACP, FAAP (founding director in 2009).
+Our Center for Special Healthcare Needs features med-peds physicians with medical director, Charmaine Wright, MD, MHSP (former University of Pennsylvania/Children’s Hospital of Philadelphia Med-Peds program director) and faculty Justin Eldridge, MD, FACP, FAAP (recipient of the 2024, 2023, and 2019 Outpatient Teacher of the Year from Internal Medicine Residency Program, the 2018 Outpatient Teacher of the Year from Family Medicine Residency and 2016 Outpatient Teacher of the Year from the Pediatric Residency program), Stephanie Guarino, MD, MSHP (ChristianaCare clinical lead Sickle Cell, Nemours lead adolescent oncology trials), Neal Emery, MD and Allen Friedland, MD, MACP, FAAP (founding director in 2009).

 There is a Med-Peds inpatient service led by our med-peds hospitalist team for patients that are homebound and/or with special health care needs that residents and students can rotate.

-Dr. Friedland is on the Got Transition Advisory Board and was on the writing group of the 2018 Clinical Report from the American Academy of Pediatrics, American Academy of Family Physicians and American College of Physicians: Guidance for Clinicians in Rendering Pediatric and Adult Care Supporting the Health Care Transition From Adolescence to Adulthood in the Medical Home.
+Dr. Friedland was on the Got Transition Advisory Board and was on the writing group of the 2018 Clinical Report from the American Academy of Pediatrics, American Academy of Family Physicians and American College of Physicians: Guidance for Clinicians in Rendering Pediatric and Adult Care Supporting the Health Care Transition From Adolescence to Adulthood in the Medical Home.